 An '-' following a median estimate means the median falls in the lowest interval of an open-ended distribution.

 An '+' following a median estimate means the median falls in the upper interval of an open-ended distribution.
 An '' entry in the margin of error column indicates that the median falls in the lowest interval or upper interval of an open-ended distribution.
-A statistical test is not appropriate an open-ended distribution.
 A statistical test is not appropriate.

-An '' entry in the margin of error column indicates that the estimate is controlled.
+An entry in the margin of error column indicates that the estimate is controlled.
 A statistical test for sampling variability is not appropriate.